Alzheimer’s and Journaling: Expressive Writing for Coping

 When we write, we engage multiple senses and cognitive processes, including visual, motor, and linguistic.

-This multisensory experience strengthens the between different regions of the brain, enhancing memory formation and retrieval.
+This multisensory experience strengthens the connections between different regions of the brain, enhancing memory formation and retrieval.

 In addition, the act of reviewing and reflecting on past entries can help reinforce memories and consolidate information.